 For The Open Minds Foundation’s advice on helping a loved one leave an abusive situation click here.

-A relevant video discussion between former Scientologist Chris Shelton and Christian Szurko (spiritual abuse recovery specialist and Dr Michelle Haslam’s mentor) is below.
+A relevant video discussion between former Scientologist Chris Shelton and Christian Szurko (spiritual abuse recovery specialist) is below.

 A relevant video by Jon Atack, ex-scientologist is below: